NEW! All of the products mentioned here (and more!) can now easily be browsed in the DormDelicious Dorm Store.

 Driver’s license: Inevitably you will want to compare how terrible your license picture is with everyone else.
 That, and it is a good idea to have some form of government issued ID with you.
 Just make sure it is not stashed “cleverly” right behind your fake ID from a different state.

 Digital camera: College is a time for new experiences, new memories, and blackmail.
 Bring your camera everywhere.
 You’ve been to CollegeHumor right?

 iPod: You will "acquire" a ton of new music when you get to college.
 If you hope to listen to all of it you will need to be listening at all times.
 Make those walks/rides to class a little easier.
 Hell, make class a little easier.
 Just don’t rock out too much or the professor might notice.

 Blinds: One problem with dorm rooms is that they all look the same.
-Having your own blinds or curtains is a great way to personalize your dorm room.
+Having your own curtains is a great way to personalize your dorm room.